neoighodaro/laravel-early-access/readme.md

 To activate early access, you can do either of the following:

-- Run the command `$ php artisan early-access --activate` (Recommended)
+- Run the command `$ php artisan early-access --activate`
 - Set the `EARLY_ACCESS_ENABLED` to true in your `.env` file

 > **TIP:** Using the artisan command allows you to add IP addresses that are allowed to bypass the early access screen altogether.
 >
 > `$ php artisan early-access --allow=127.0.0.1 --allow=0.0.0.0`
 >
-> Also note that logged in users will bypass the early access screen also.
+> Note that logged in users will also bypass the early access screen.

 ## Configuration

-Now that you have installed it successfully, you can start configuring it.
-First, publish the configuration file to your application if you have not already done so.

 ```shell
 $ php artisan vendor:publish --provider="Neo\EarlyAccess\EarlyAccessServiceProvider" --tag=config